-In order to study the effect of the sparse preconditioner on the convergence rate we display in Figure 7.5 the convergence history for various choices of the dropping parameter ξ involved in the definition of $M{\rm sp-64}$ in Equation (3.6).
-We also compare them to the convergence history of the dense $M{\rm d-64}$ and to a direct solution method.
+In order to study the effect of the sparse preconditioner on the convergence rate we display in Figure 7.5 the convergence history for various choices of the dropping parameter ξ involved in the definition of M{sp-64} in Equation (3.6).
+We also compare them to the convergence history of the dense M{d-64} and to a direct solution method.
 On the left-hand side we display the convergence history as a function of the iterations.
 On the right-hand side, the convergence is given as a function of the computing time.
 The results presented here are for a mesh with 125,000 finite elements (0.8 million dof) on the PAMC50 test case mapped onto 32 processors.

 These results show again the attractive features of the sparse variant.
 They illustrate the main advantage of the sparse preconditioners that is, their very low costs both in memory and in computing time compared to the dense preconditioner or to the direct method.
 Again, the preconditioning quality is not significantly degraded, the sparse approach behaves very closely to the dense one for suited choices of ξ (for example 10^{-5} or 10^{-4}).
 We report in Table 7.13, the memory space and the computing time required to build the preconditioner on each processor.
 The maximal subdomain interface in this test case is 11119 unknowns.
-The results demonstrate the effectiveness of the sparsified preconditioners.
-When considering both memory and computational aspects of the sparse approach we believe that it exhibits many advantages, in particular when dealing with large subdomain interfaces.
+The results demonstrate the effectiveness of the sparse approach we believe that it exhibits many advantages, in particular when dealing with large subdomain interfaces.